The Ultimate Day Trip to Hiroshima and Miyajima

 Why is it in the ocean?

 Pay attention to whether the tide is low or high.
-If the tide is high, the sea will be surrounding the torii gate like above.
+If the tide is high, the sea will surround the Torii gate like above.
 If it’s low, it will be like the pictures below.

-⇒ You can check out this website, Get Hiroshima, for all of the tide times for 2019!
+⇒ You can check out Get Hiroshima for all of the tide times for 2024!

-Lots of people told me how spectacular the view of this torii gate is, but I wasn’t all that impressed and I think it was because it was low tide.
+Lots of people told me how spectacular the view of this torii gate was, but I wasn’t impressed at all, and I think it was because it was low tide.

 If the tide is low, you can get to it from the beach and you don’t need to go through the shrine; thus, you avoid paying the entrance fee.
 The shrine is nothing special, and if you’ve seen lots of shrines already, you won’t be sad to miss this one.